hjoneweek/mlb_injury_recovery_prediction/README.md

 The model is configured for **Multi-Classification**.
 Rather than just predicting a specific day count, the model classifies injuries into specific severity tiers (e.g., *Mild, Moderate, Severe, Season-Ending*).
 This provides a more actionable "Risk Profile" for players than a single numerical estimate.

 ### 5.3 Training and Validation Split
-To prevent data leakage and ensure real-world applicability, the data is split **chronologically**:
+To ensure real-world applicability, the data is split **chronologically**:
 * **Training Set:** Historical data (e.g., 2020–2024) is used to teach the model patterns.
 * **Test Set:** The most recent injuries (e.g., 2025) are used for evaluation.
 This ensures the model is "predicting the future based on the past," mirroring how it would be used by an MLB training staff during a live season.